“Save the best for last,” they say.

 Anyway, I don’t know when exactly my ADDICTION started, but I can remember that as early as my elementary days, I was already HOARDING (haha!)
 Union Jack-inspired stuff!
 Through the years, some of those have come and gone, but of course, they’re NEVER gone!
 In fact, they keep on “coming” To give you proof, the following are SOME of the Union Jack-inspired stuff that are CURRENTLY in my possession:

 Pink bedsheet-with-pigs-and-polka dots aside (hahaha!
-Sorry naman, ang cute kaya ng bedsheet ko! ), I also looove buying Union Jack-inspired stuff (including underwear!
+Sorry naman, ang cute kaya ng bedsheet ko! :P), I also looove buying Union Jack-inspired stuff (including underwear!
 Hehe) from these locally available U.K. brands:

 But wait, there’s more: